beginning of content

 • Appetite changes are very common during pregnancy and may affect weight changes.

-• A food aversion is an intense dislike of a specific food, together with unpleasant physical symptoms when you see or smell a particular food.
+• A food aversion is an intense dislike of a specific food, causing unpleasant symptoms when you see or smell it.

-• When you are pregnant, your body needs certain vitamins, minerals and nutrients, including iron, folate and iodine.
+• During pregnancy, your body needs vitamins, minerals and nutrients, including iron, folate and iodine.

 What are food aversions, and why does appetite change during pregnancy?